Answer the following questions for guidance

 - All itemized deductions taken from gross wages

 Note: To be certified, the payroll records must include the state affirmation page.
 The affirmation page is a signed statement that the contractor is adhering to the state Prevailing Wage Law and includes correct and complete information.

 Accurate payroll records need to be kept for all work on a public works project.
 These records must be kept for three years from the date the awarding agency accepts the public works project as completed.

 Other documents must be filed.
 These include:

 - The Affidavit.
 The Affidavit of Wages Paid states the work you have done on the project and the rates paid.
-File the Affidavit through the PWIA portal on My L&I.
+File the Affidavit in your Contractor Portal in My L&I.

 - Check on your subcontractors.
-Determine whether all subcontractors have filed their required forms through the PWIA portal on My L&I.
+Determine whether all subcontractors have filed their required forms through your Contractor Portal in My L&I.

 This completes the responsibilities and obligations you as a contractor have with L&I in working on a project requiring prevailing wage.